On Web Documents and Web Apps

 (We can also observe an urge to retrofit and extend web document standards to cover web apps.
 I ask us to carefully check whether that is necessary, desirable, or at all possible.)

 Similar to research and production work, now, distinction and awareness may alleviate these problems.
 All we may need to do is think and speak more clearly in terms of documents and apps.
 We may just need to spell things out more directly.
 Web documents, or web docs.
 Web applications, or web apps.
 Web document development.
 Web application development.
 Web document developers.
 Web application developers.

 Starting there should mean a good immediate defense to protect our assets (web document best practices), and then lend renewed focus (web app best practices that look at documents for applicable lessons, and web document standards that reconsider how far they can realistically reach).
 Distinction will avoid draining each other just because we don’t well deal with major differences in our work.
-And it will help coming to grips with an important reality of our industry: that web development has become too complex to lump it all together.
+And it will help come to grips with an important reality of our industry: that web development has become too complex to lump it all together.